AlaskaAirlines/auro/.github/ISSUE_TEMPLATE/user-story.md

+---
+name: User Story
+about: Crate a new user story for a unit of work
+title: ''
+labels: 'Status: Proposal'
+assignees: blackfalcon

+---

 # User story

 As a [persona], I want to be able to [intent, not feature(s)], so I can [describe benefit].